-Under this thematic, SAWF has supported initiatives across the region that challenge restrictive and protectionist views about women and trans* people’s right to move freely and safely, to access better life opportunities, and to engage in work of their choosing without stigma, violence and exploitation.
+Under this thematic, WFA has supported initiatives across the region that challenge restrictive and protectionist views about women and trans* people’s right to move freely and safely, to access better life opportunities, and to engage in work of their choosing without stigma, violence and exploitation.
 Over the last six years, the thematic has expanded to encompass a range of complex issues under the framework of right to mobility, such as labour rights for a multiplicity of informal and stigmatised labour groups; organising and unionisation; access, information and infrastructure; de-stigmatisation and de-criminalization of certain types of labour; informed and secure migration etc. We have also supported numerous constituencies under this thematic, such as migrant and returnee migrants, women with disabilities, sex workers, domestic workers, and workers in the garment factories, estate sector and coal mines.

-- Building feminist perspectives and understanding around movement, mobility and labour
+- Building feminist perspectives and understanding around movement, mobility, and labour

-- Supporting spaces for discussion, exchange and learning at local, national and regional levels
+- Supporting spaces for discussion, exchange and learning at local, national, and regional levels